 Proactive FNOL – An automated crash detection function will generate a notification to our 24/7 claims team if an incident occurs.
 This service will intervene immediately to mitigate 3rd party *costs and prevent them from escalating unnecessary.
 Your fleet manager will also be informed instantaneously via an email containing the camera footage.

-Replacement Commercial Vehicle – They can also promptly supply a like for like commercial vehicle in the event of fault and non-fault incidents.
+Replacement Commercial Vehicle – They can also promptly supply like for like commercial vehicles in the event of non-fault incidents.

 * Average claim saving costs are estimated to be £1,550 based on reductions to 3rd party repair and hire vehicle charges.